wfondrie/xenith/README.md

 matches (PSMs) and nuances for valid false discovery rate (FDR) estimation.

 In light of these challenges, we created xenith.
-The design of xenith follows a traditional machine learning paradigm: Fit a model on a training dataset 1, then use the pretrained model to re-score new datasets of interest.
-2 At its most basic, xenith provides pretrained models to re-score results from the Kojak search engine.
+The design of xenith follows a traditional machine learning paradigm: Fit a model on a training dataset, then use the pretrained model to re-score new datasets of interest.
+At its most basic, xenith provides pretrained models to re-score results from the Kojak search engine.
 However, xenith is also flexible; given an independent training dataset, weights learned by Percolator can be used to create a model in xenith,